Voice Assistants & Smart Displays

 Final Verdict: Which Is Best for You?

-• Top-tier performance and AI upscaling
+• Top-tier performance with AI upscaling for sharper HD-to-4K visuals.

-• Plex Media Server capability
+• Built-in Plex Media Server capability, ideal for managing personal libraries.

-• Budget-friendly streaming with Alexa integration
+• A budget-friendly streaming device with seamless Alexa integration.

 Flowchart graphic guiding users based on needs (budget, smart home, gaming)